ramon-rocha/MonoDevelop.CobraBinding/README.md

 -----------------
 These will require a bit more effort...

-* Proper handling for project options and compiler configuration.
+* Proper handling for project options and compiler configuration. (in progress)

 * Parser, Autocompletion, code formatting, code folding, etc.